PintolabMSSM/isoPropeller-annotate/README.md

 This task produces an extended GTF track file `{prefix}_patched_extra_stopfix.gtf` for squanti_patched isoforms (task 02).
 The CDS records in this GTF file have been modified to exclude the stop codon to ensure the file is compatible with `IsoswitchAnalyzeR`.
 The GTF file also contains the following extra attributes that are needed for e.g. a VEP analysis:

 * transcript_id: The unique PBID assigned to the transcript
-* gene_id: The associated gene ID(s) assigned by the NIAP pipeline.
+* gene_id: The associated gene ID(s) assigned by isoPropeller.
 If multiple gene IDs are assigned to the same isoform they are separated by ':' (e.g. ENSG01:ENSG02)
-* gene_name: The associated gene name(s) assigned by the NIAP pipelines.
+* gene_name: The associated gene name(s) assigned by isoPropeller.
 If multiple gene names are assigned to the same isoform they are separated by ':' (e.g. geneA:geneB)
 * gene_biotype: The assigned gene biotypes(s) derived from the associated gene ID(s).
 If multiple biotypes are assigned to the same isoform they are assigned
-* niap_structural_category: The structural category assigned by NIAP.
+* isoPropeller_structural_category: The structural category assigned by isoPropeller.
-* niap_structural_subcategory: The structural subcategory assigned by NIAP.
+* isoPropeller_structural_subcategory: The structural subcategory assigned by isoPropeller.
-* cds_type: The CDS type assigned by NIAP.
+* cds_type: The CDS type assigned by isoPropeller.

 Finally, the 12_tracks folder also contains per-sample tracks that are derived from the main  `{prefix}_patched_extra_stopfix.gtf` file after restricting to isoforms present in each sample.
 The selection is done by selecting isoforms with a count greater than zero in the flcount matrix (task 03).